 But, with medical expert witnesses, the court is specifically seeking an opinion about the standard of care.
 Of course, the medical expert will review the facts of the medical malpractice case, but then weave their opinion about whether the provider did the right thing with the facts.

 Remember, the defendant provider will also have his/her own medical expert that will give his/her own opinion to the court.
 That opinion will likely be different than that of the provider’s medical expert.
 Then, the jury has to decide which expert they believe.

 Can you see the importance of experts in a malpractice case?
 Many of the cases hinge on the competing experts’ testimonies.

 Pre-Certification of Medical Malpractice Cases

 Medical malpractice laws are different from state to state.
 In this blog, we will highlight many of the unique medical malpractice laws that we have in Virginia.

-One of these laws requires an expert opinion even before the medical malpractice case is served.
+One of these laws requires a medical expert opinion even before the medical malpractice case is served.
 We call this process “Certification.”

-In Virginia, a medical malpractice case cannot even be served without having first obtained a written opinion from an expert.
+In Virginia, your lawyer cannot serve a lawsuit in a medical malpractice case without having first obtained a written opinion from a medical expert.
 That opinion must say that the provider violated the standard of medical care and that harm resulted.
 Code § 8.01-20.1 of the Virginia Code spells out for the Virginia malpractice attorney exactly what must be in the written opinion of this expert.

-If at least one expert in the field considers the medical malpractice case to have merit, then the case can to move forward.
+If at least one expert in the field considers the case to have merit, then it can to move forward.
 This is a way of protecting medical providers from nuisance medical malpractice lawsuits.
 More on the qualification of experts in Virginia in a future blog!